ourBC.com British Columbia Travel and Discovery

 Recreation

-Besides fishing and boating that you'll find in the Likely area, there are also the endless miles of forest service roads and historic mining trails.
-There are some great hikes and mountain biking available.
+Besides fishing and boating that you'll find in the Likely area, there are also the endless miles of forest service roads and historic mining trails that lead to a number of places.
+There are some great hikes and mountain biking available throughout the whole area.

 Quesnel River